youiiiiin/SkinCareRecomendationChatBot/README.md

 ![](images/4.png)

-Here you can ask for company information.
+For users who want to get to know the company better, they can ask for it here!

 ![](images/5.png)